 Application Procedures Individual Non-Residents

-As of January 1, 2017 California is now reciprocal with other states for non-resident licensing of public insurance adjusters.
-Consequently, non-resident applicants are no longer required to take the qualifying exam.
-Additionally, non-residents are not required to complete the new 20-hour prelicensing education requirement and continue to be exempt from completing the 24-hour CE course required of California residents.
+California is reciprocal with other states for non-resident licensing of public insurance adjusters.
+Consequently, non-resident applicants are not required to take the qualifying exam.
+Additionally, non-residents are not required to complete the 20-hour prelicensing education requirement and are exempt from completing the 24-hour CE course required of California residents.

 Please follow the steps noted below to complete an application: